02-003 Code of Conduct_20212-003

 obligations under the Municipal Conflict of Interest Act.

-make arrangements for all of the responsibilities set out above to be provided by a
+municipality shall make arrangements for all of the responsibilities set out above to be

 18. Statutes Regulating the Conduct Of Councillors

-statute or regulation, the statute or regulation shall prevail to the extent of the inconsistency.
+Provincial statute or regulation, the statute or regulation shall prevail to the extent of the

 Code of Conduct Form A – Disclosure Statement